lischen2014/My-Case-Tracker/README.md

 ## How to Switch CSV on Local/OneDrive path:

 Change `$KeepLocal` to `$true` or `$false` under **variables** block

+> by default is false, script will automatically find OneDrive path and locate if possible.

 ```powershell
 [Bool]$KeepLocal = $false